 All types of withdrawal, including administrative, voluntary, complete, and institutional withdrawal, have the potential to result in financial consequences.
-Students, regardless of mode of withdrawal, are responsible for contacting the Office of Finance and Administration to discuss any financial consequences which may result due to federal, state, or institutional rules or regulations governing financial aid.
-Students are also expected to discuss the impact of receipt of grade(s) of W in a timely manner with their Student Success Specialist or other advisor.
+Recipients of financial aid or institutional aid, regardless of mode of withdrawal, are responsible for contacting the Office of Financial Aid to discuss any financial consequences which may result due to federal, state, or institutional rules or regulations governing financial aid.
+Students are also expected to discuss the impact of receipt of grade(s) of W in a timely manner with their Student Engagement Specialist.